ikramsalim/i_am_rich/README.md

    ### Images

- Using an image from URL
+ Using a url image link from the internet on flutter

    ![](images/addedImage.png)